 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On February 20 the Church celebrates the memory of a saint known for compassion and love toward for the poor.
-Yet he is also associated with a shocking act of violence.
+The Church celebrates the memory of a saint known for compassion and love toward for the poor, but who is also associated with a shocking act of violence.
 He is Saint Leo of Catania, in Sicily.

 Born in 709 in the northern Italian town of Ravenna, Leo became a Benedictine monk at a young age.
 He spent the next years in Reggio Calabria, at the southern tip of Italy and close to Sicily.
 Destitute families in the area soon learned that the young monk was a reliable helper, giving them food and money, and encouraging them through his example of prayer and trust in God.

 When Catania needed a bishop, the people and the nearby bishops immediately thought of Leo.
 He was consecrated, and continued his work among people in need.
 But poverty was not the only problem he faced—the island of Sicily and the neighboring parts of Italy were strongly influenced by sorcery, magic and witchcraft.
 As bishop, he spent many hours working to keep people from placing their hope in these things instead of God.

 Among the sorcerers in the area was a man named Heliodorus, who could speak convincingly and had a striking appearance.
 He loved attention; in fact he hoped to dazzle people.
 There seemed to him to be no way of doing this in his position as a deacon in the Church, so he took up sorcery, and became highly skilled at doing magic tricks that made crowds gasp in amazement.
 He also claimed that he knew how to cast spells, which inspired fearful admiration in the gullible.